Back to Blog

 Then I found Groq.

-Naturally, I decided to abuse this power to automate my life.
-Here are the four apps I built using Groq’s free API, and how you can do it too.
+And the best part?
+They have a generous Free Tier for developers evaluating their infrastructure.
+Naturally, I decided to use this power to automate my daily workflows.
+Here are four tools I built using Groq’s API, and how you can do it too.

 Why Groq?
 (Besides the Price)

-• The Model: I mostly use llama-3.1-8b-instant for speed or llama-3.3-70b-versatile for complex logic.
+• **The Model:** I mostly use `llama-3.1-8b-instant` for raw speed, or `llama-3.3-70b-versatile` for complex logic.

-• The Cost: $0 (up to reasonable rate limits, which I haven't hit yet).
+• **The Cost:** $0 (up to their Free Tier rate limits).

 App 1: The Code Translator

-I built a simple tool where I paste code, and Groq instantly rewrites it for my stack.
+I built a simple internal tool where I paste code, and Groq instantly rewrites it for my stack.

 • **The Prompt:** *"You are an expert software engineer.
 Translate the following Python code into idiomatic TypeScript for a Next.js 14 application.
 Do not explain the code, just return the translated code block."*